linhsinp/video-fruit-ripeness-detection/README.md

 Video Fruit Ripeness Detection App
 ==================================

-A small, containerized app that detects fruit of different ripeness with adjustable size filter to differentiate background/foreground objects.
+A small, containerized app that detects fruit of different ripeness on the fly, applying light correction and adjustable a size filter to differentiate background/foreground objects.

-## Prerequisite

-Python version >=3.9, <3.11

 ## Running in local machine